 As the IT industry re-emerges from the recession, IT spending is down but IT vacancies have increased again this quarter, as a shortage of skills emerges in the UK.

 Resellers believe they will grow and expand their businesses over the next five years as they look forward to a post-recession market.
-According to research from MicroScope in association with IBM the majority of resellers, 52%, believed they would grow their revenues over the next few years and as

 The latest version of a rootkit targeting Microsoft Windows has begun hitting 64-bit versions of the operating system.